wacht/RestaurantReviews/README.md

 --------------
 Please use whatever technology and techniques you feel are applicable to solve the problem.
 We suggest that you approach this exercise as if this code was part of a larger system.
 The end result should be representative of your abilities and style.

 Please fork this repository.
+If your solution involves code auto geneated by a development  tool, please commit it separtely from your own work.
 When you have completed your solution, please issue a pull request to notify us that you are ready.

 Have fun.